 But in the meantime, you mature into nurturing what’s there, learning to label that the same way you label the others.
 There’s a big difference between falling in love and being in love.”

-We appreciate how Dr Phil tried to bring a wake up call to Karmen and Joe and to all married couples who will listen who feel flirtations aren’t harmful.
-What may seem to be “innocent” flirting in the eyes of one spouse who is directing it at someone other than their marriage partner, can spiral into all sorts of problems with a lot of innocent people to getting hurt.
+We appreciate how Dr Phil tried to bring a wake up call to Karmen and Joe.
+Plus, he gives it to all married couples who will listen who feel flirtations aren’t harmful.
+What may seem to be “innocent” flirting in the eyes of one spouse, can spiral into all sorts of problems with a lot of innocent people to getting hurt.
 That’s not what marriage partnership is supposed to involve.

-You might find it helpful to follow something that author Jerry Jenkins discovered and shared in his book, Loving Your Marriage Enough to Protect It (which we highly recommend).
-He wrote,
+You might find it helpful to follow something that author Jerry Jenkins discovered and shared in his book, Hedges: Loving Your Marriage Enough to Protect It (which we highly recommend).

 The flirtatious spouse might not think that he or she is being “sexually immoral” because he/she isn’t actually going through a physical, sexual act with another person.
 However, the Word of God says,